dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/reading-and-searching-resources.rst

     HTTP GET to http://host/v1/resourcetypes/resourceClassIRI

 In the JSON, the information about the resource class and all the property types that it may have are returned.
-Please note that none of these are actual instances of a property, but only only types (see TypeScript interface ``resourceTypeResponse`` in module ``resourceResponseFormats``).
+Please note that none of these are actual instances of a property, but only types (see TypeScript interface ``resourceTypeResponse`` in module ``resourceResponseFormats``).

 --------------------------------------------------------------
 Get all the Property Types of a Resource Class or a Vocabulary